How Crypto is Shaping the Future of Payments in Europe: Insights from Kate Lifshits

 Crypto in the Gaming Industry

-She also highlights an intriguing feature for companies that might be hesitant about losing customers who don’t use crypto yet.
+She also makes an interesting point for businesses that might be worried about losing customers who do not use crypto yet.

-“We offer off-ramping, which means casinos can accept fiat payments like USD but still receive crypto, USDT, for example, allowing them to enjoy all the benefits of lower fees and faster transactions.”
+“We offer off-ramping, which means that casinos can accept cash payments like USD and still get crypto, like USDT.
+This way, they can enjoy all the benefits of lower fees and faster transactions.”

 This flexibility, according to Kate, allows companies to embrace both fiat and crypto payments, expanding their user base and offering better services.